VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * The last line in our sample file calls a command that we want to execute once the new container is created from the image.

+ ## DAY:- 18

+ # Multi-Stage Builds
+ *  Multi-stage builds are a new feature that makes life easier when working with Dockerfiles.
+They are extremely helpful when trying to optimize Dockerfiles while ensuring that they are still easy to read.
+ * This Dockerfile would contain everything that we need to build the application that you wished to deploy.
+You’d also have a second, slimmed-down Dockerfile that you would use for production.
+This second file would contain just the application and only the resources needed to run it.
+This “builder pattern” of maintaining two Dockerfiles, obviously, isn’t ideal.
+ *